 Modern slavery encompasses slavery, servitude, forced and compulsory labour and human trafficking.
 Traffickers and slave drivers coerce, deceive and force individuals against their will into a life of abuse, servitude and inhumane treatment.
+This can include CCE, CSE and other forms of exploitation.
 A large number of active organised crime groups are involved in modern slavery.
 But it is also committed by individual opportunistic perpetrators.